 A dental filling can play an important role in helping you maintain the structure of your natural smile and avoid more complex dental problems.
-Dr. Daljeet can place a tooth filling during a single visit using a range of materials to suit your needs.
+We can place a tooth filling during a single visit using a range of materials to suit your needs.
 When appropriate, we recommend using composite resin to fill a tooth cavity.
-Also called a “white filling”, composite resin is color matched to your smile and creates a strong seal for the prevention of future decay.
+Also called a “white filling”, the composite resin is color-matched to your smile and creates a strong seal for the prevention of future decay.

 Inlays & Onlays

-For tooth cavities that are located in the larger back teeth, an inlay or onlay may be recommended for the best long-term result.
+For tooth cavities that are located in the larger back teeth, we may recommend an inlay or onlay for the best long-term result.
 Also called a partial crown, this type of restoration is typically made of a ceramic or porcelain material to match your existing teeth.

-Dr. Daljeet will evaluate your dental health needs and discuss your cosmetic goals before recommending the most suitable option for addressing tooth decay.
+Dr. Patel will evaluate your dental health needs and discuss your cosmetic goals before recommending the most suitable option for addressing tooth decay.

 Replacing Dark Teeth Fillings: Instant Smile Makeover

-Dr. Daljeet can replace old teeth fillings that are dark, easily visible when smiling or leaking.
+We can replace old teeth fillings that are dark, easily visible when smiling, or leaking.
 A new composite white filling can provide an instant smile makeover while also improving your overall dental health.

-Once the type of filling has been chosen, we will clean the area.
-Using the Wand, a local anesthetic is delivered without the need for needles.
+Once the type of filling has been chosen, we will clean the area and apply a local anesthetic for your comfort.
 The decay or infection is gently removed and the filling material is sculpted into place.